MoeAl-Ani/weather-backend/README.md

 - Self-signed certificate used for SSL(HTTPS)

 ## CONFIG
-- all configuration files supplied to the docker-compose through the running script.
+- all configuration files are supplied to the docker-compose through the running script.

 ## RUNNING
 - from the project root directory execute the following